 NatSol compost toilet

 I have been interested in composting toilets since my formative time at CAT in the early 80s.
 Frustrated with the poor performance of available systems I joined forces with compost toilet Guru Andy Warren and we set up NatSol Ltd in 2005.
-The new stainless steel urine separating pedestal is designed to be manufactured without press tools or welding.
+The stainless steel urine separating pedestal is designed to be manufactured without press tools or welding.

 When Architype were looking for energy efficient lighting for their new West Office they couldn’t find anything that met their needs.
 This was the start of an ongoing collaboration with my friend Colin Chetwood.
 Article in Building Magazine (or download here).